ssiloti/bep-persistent-credit/one-hop-rep.rst

 For each active download session the client sends a ``receipt`` message to the sender every 10 minutes or for every 10MB of data received, whichever happens later.

-When the client receives a ``known_peers`` message from a peer which the client is interested in it initially sends a ``standing`` message with the 10 least observed peers which appear in the ``known_peer`` list received from that peer and which the client has good standing with.
-Each minute afterwards the client sends a ``standing`` message with the next most observed peer until either the client is no longer interested in the peer, the peer unchokes the client and does not indicate a target rate by sending a ``target_rate`` message, or the observed upload rate from the peer drops below 90% of the rate indicated in the most recent ``target_rate`` message.
+When the client receives a ``known_peers`` message from a peer which the client is interested in it initially sends a ``my_standing`` message with the 10 least observed peers which appear in the ``known_peer`` list received from that peer and which the client has good standing with.
+Each minute afterwards the client sends a ``my_standing`` message with the next most observed peer until either the client is no longer interested in the peer, the peer unchokes the client and does not indicate a target rate by sending a ``target_rate`` message, or the observed upload rate from the peer drops below 90% of the rate indicated in the most recent ``target_rate`` message.

 The client considers at most 10 intermediaries when computing a peer's ivalueA(B).

+After unchoking a peer and sending an ``attribution`` message, the client sends a ``get_standing`` query to each intermediary listed in the ``attribution`` message for the peer's state.
+Upon receiving the state the client forwards it to the peer in a ``your_standing`` message.
+If the ``get_standing`` query fails, or the standing received from the intermediary indicates that the peer has a non-positive balance, the peer is choked.

 State representation
 ====================